dzahedia/flexible_powerful_data_warehouse/README.md

 - install requirements
 - add .env file to include raw_data, dwh_data and gold_data locations (can be HDFS or local file system or other system that can be connected with Spark)

-Data are available monthly and you can use batch_processing.py to **Extract**, **Load** and **Transfor**m data for any period of time including a single month.

 **For example:**

+New York Taxis data are available monthly with varying schema.

+The implemented pipeline here can be used to **Extract**, **Load** and **Transfor**m data for any period of time including a single month.

-To use the pipeline implemented here, this command would get the data from 2018-02 to 2020-03.
+To use the pipeline, the following command would get the data from 2018-02 to 2020-03.

 `python batch_processing.py --start_year 2018 --start_month 2 --end_year 2020 --end_month 3 --job_type t
 `